mattvenn/ws2812-core/README.md

 very simple single LED driver.
 Demonstrates timing is working.

-Parameter leds can set the number of LEDs in the chain.
-All LEDs receive the same data.
+* Parameter NUM_LEDS sets the number of LEDs in the chain (up to 255)
+* Data for each LED is loaded with the write signal
+* Data is RGB format, 24 bits.
+* expects clock to be 12 MHz

 # Makefile